hrithikshanmugavel-latentview/Data-Engineering/IPL-Dataset/readME.md

 Complete IPL dataset in the format of JSON compressed in a ZIP File.

-Also converted as .CSV file using Python.
+Convert this dataset to .CSV file using Python Script - "ipl_json_to_csv.py".